Who is Lena Waithe? Unless you’ve been living under a rock, chances are you’ve heard of this ultra-talented writer, actor, producer, and director.

 Did you enjoy learning about Lena Waithe anad the massive impact she is having through her writing, acting, producing and directing?

 Was there anything else you wish that we had covered?
-Ask your questions below and we’ll do our best to share answers.
+Ask your questions in comments and we’ll do our best to share answers.